pvavra/temp-ipsy/docs/open-science/research-data-management/bids.md

     - Inputs: `sub` is subject number as integer, `runs` is a vector containing the run numbers.
     - `cfg`: It is the general `struct` used by fieldtrip to provide the information to `data2bids` that is the actual fieldtrip converter. there are many fields that you can fill in please check the official documentation.
     - `cfg.method`: This field defines the kind of action you want to take with the converter.
-In case your data type is not recommdended by BIDS, meaning is neither BrainVision nor '.edf', then it is set to `'convert'` and the data will be converted also in BrainVision format.
+In case your data type is not recommdended by BIDS, meaning is neither the BrainVision nor the Europena format, then it is set to `'convert'` and the data will be converted to the BrainVision format.
 Otherwise is just sufficient to set it to `'copy'`.

-    !!! note "About this script"
+    !!! note "About this example"
-        This is just an example of how a conversion script might look like, you are free to use your own script and approach.
-In this case the script is a function to facilitate the usage on Cecile with Slurm.
-Additionally it consider the case of multiple runs, which is not always the case.
+        This is just an example of how a conversion script might look like, you are free to use your own script and your own approach.
+In this case the script is a function to facilitate the usage with Slurm.
+Additionally, it considers the option with multiple runs, which is not always the case.

     ```matlab